 For any other positions (within a college or elsewhere), your education is less important, so you should use a resume.

 To sum up the differences between a CV and resume, in the US, a resume is a short, one-page document you use to apply for a job.
-A curriculum vitae is a specialized, multiple-page chronology of your professional and educational background, used primarily by academics.
+A curriculum vitae is a specialized, multiple-page chronology of your professional and educational background, used primarily by academics like university professors.

 Professors and lecturers who submit a CV outside of the US should call their document an “academic CV” to make clear what it is.

-While we don’t offer academic CV material, we do have professional industry-specific resume samples you can use to apply for a job in the US or abroad.
+While we don’t offer academic CV templates (yet), we do have professional industry-specific resume samples you can use to apply for a job in the US or abroad.

 And if that sounds like too much work, you can create an excellent resume (or CV as it’s called abroad) in roughly 5 minutes by using our free resume builder.